kevalbhatt/Doc-test/src/documents/HighAvailability.md

    * Ensure that you install Apache Zookeeper on a cluster of machines (a minimum of 3 servers is recommended for production).
    * Select 2 or more physical machines to run the Atlas Web Service instances on.
 These machines define what we refer to as a 'server ensemble' for Atlas.

-To setup High Availability in Atlas, a few configuration options must be defined in the =atlas-application.properties= file.
+To setup High Availability in Atlas, a few configuration options must be defined in the `atlas-application.properties` file.
 While the complete list of configuration items are defined in the [Configuration Page](Configuration), this section lists a few of the main options.

    * High Availability is an optional feature in Atlas.
-Hence, it must be enabled by setting the configuration option =atlas.server.ha.enabled= to true.
+Hence, it must be enabled by setting the configuration option `atlas.server.ha.enabled` to true.
    * Next, define a list of identifiers, one for each physical machine you have selected for the Atlas Web Service instance.
-These identifiers can be simple strings like =id1=, =id2= etc. They should be unique and should not contain a comma.
+These identifiers can be simple strings like `id1`, `id2` etc. They should be unique and should not contain a comma.
-   * Define a comma separated list of these identifiers as the value of the option =atlas.server.ids=.
+   * Define a comma separated list of these identifiers as the value of the option `atlas.server.ids`.
-   * For each physical machine, list the IP Address/hostname and port as the value of the configuration =atlas.server.address.id=, where =id= refers to the identifier string for this physical machine.
+   * For each physical machine, list the IP Address/hostname and port as the value of the configuration `atlas.server.address.id`, where `id` refers to the identifier string for this physical machine.

-      * For e.g., if you have selected 2 machines with hostnames =host1.company.com= and =host2.company.com=, you can define the configuration options as below:
+      * For e.g., if you have selected 2 machines with hostnames `host1.company.com` and `host2.company.com`, you can define the configuration options as below:

 <SyntaxHighlighter wrapLines={true} language="java" style={theme.dark}>
 {`atlas.server.ids=id1,id2